 sprocket diameter Sd)

-Pd=Pitch Diameter (greater as actual sprocket diameter Sd)
+Pd = Pitch Diameter (bigger as actual sprocket diameter Sd)

 To check if this sprocket with belt will fit you need to check for the Belt diameter (Bd) as that is biggest one.

 For belt driven motorcycle mostly belts with a 14mm pitch are used.
 For

 those belts the total belt height and the tensile cord part thickness is